Raid of Holyrood: Second raid of Holyrood, July 1593

 On Tuesday 24 July 1593, the Earl of Bothwell in disguise, helped by Marie Ruthven, Countess of Atholl, smuggled himself into Holyroodhouse and forced himself into the King's presence, in his bedchamber.
 The Countess of Atholl had access to a back gate which led to her mother, Dorothea Stewart, Countess of Gowrie's house.

 It was said that Bothwell hid behind the tapestry or hangings until the best moment.
-Accounts say the King was in his "retiring place" or "secret place".
+Some accounts say the King was in his "retiring place" or "secret place", with his valet William Murray.
 According to John Spottiswoode, James VI saw Bothwell's drawn sword, and said, "Strike Traitor! and make an end of thy work, for I desire not to live any longer".
 Bothwell kneeled and offered his sword to the king so he could behead him if he wished.
 James declined.
 Soon numerous Bothwell supporters also entered the room.
 William Keith of Delny and the Earl of Mar offered some resistance.

 Bothwell told his version of this dialogue to William Reed in Berwick-upon-Tweed.
 When James saw Bothwell, he said "Francis, thou will do me no ill!".
 Bothwell kneeled and offered his sword.
 The Duke and the Earl of Atholl came in the room and spoke on Bothwell's behalf, "May it please your grace, this is a noble man of your own blood, who would be loth to see you take any ill, and be ready always to venture his life with you.
 Your Grace is to take things in hand now which cannot be well done without the assistance of this man who you may be assured of".
 According to Bothwell, the king forgave him, saying, "Francis, you ask us pardon, for what would you have pardon?" as if his entrance to the palace had been no offence.